Citizen of the Galaxy: Plot summary

-The novel is set in a future when the human race has developed interstellar spaceflight and is engaged in trade with a number of alien races.
-However human slavery has reappeared on some planets.
-The Hegemonic Guard, the space military force of the human government, enforces the law and fights the slave trade on frontier planets.
+The novel is set in a future in which the human race has developed interstellar spaceflight and is engaged in trade with a number of alien races.
+However, human slavery has reappeared on some planets.
+The Hegemonic Guard, the space military force of the human government, tries to enforce the law and fight the slave trade.

 Thorby is a young, defiant boy who is purchased at a slave auction on the planet Jubbul by an old beggar, Baslim the Cripple, for a trivial sum and taken to the beggar's surprisingly well-furnished underground home.
 Thereafter, Baslim treats the boy as a son, teaching him not only the trade of begging, but also mathematics, history, and several languages, while sending Thorby on errands all over the city.
 Thorby slowly realizes that his foster father is not a simple beggar, but is gathering intelligence, particularly on the slave trade.
-In addition, Baslim has Thorby memorize a contingency plan and a message to deliver to one of five starship captains in the event of Baslim's arrest or death.
-When Baslim commits suicide to avoid being captured alive by the local authorities, Thorby delivers the message to Captain Krausa of the starship Sisu.
+In addition, Baslim has Thorby memorize a contingency plan and a message to deliver to any of five starship captains in the event of Baslim's arrest or death.
+Baslim is arrested for spying, but commits suicide before he can be questioned.
+While the local police carry out a manhunt for Thorby, he delivers the message to Captain Krausa of the starship Sisu.
 Because the "Free Traders", to whom Krausa belongs, owe a debt to Baslim for the rescue of one of their crews from a slaver, the captain takes Thorby aboard at great risk to himself and his clan.

-The Free Traders are an insular, clannish, matriarchal culture who live their lives in space, traveling from world to world trading.
-Thorby is adopted by the captain (thereby gaining considerable shipboard social status) and adjusts to the culture of the traders, learning their language and intricate social rules.
-The advanced education provided by Baslim and the fast reflexes of youth make him an ideal fire controlman; Thorby saves Sisu, destroying a pirate craft.
-His immediate superior, a young woman named Mata, begins to view him as husband material, taboo by Free Trader custom, so she is transferred to another ship.
+The Free Traders have an insular, clannish, matriarchal culture.
+They live aboard spaceships, traveling from world to world to trade.
+Thorby is formally adopted by the captain (thereby gaining considerable shipboard social status) and adjusts to their ways, learning their language and intricate social rules.
+The advanced education provided by Baslim and the fast reflexes of youth make him an ideal fire controlman; Thorby saves Sisu, destroying a pirate craft bent on enslaving the crew.
+His immediate superior, a young woman named Mata, begins to view him as husband material, taboo by Free Trader custom because they are in the same moiety, so she is transferred to another ship.